JaredB11856/overtime/README.md

 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

-## UI:
-- X Bootstrap -> formatting
-- X Icons from Font Awesome
-- X Update the styles for forms

 ##  TODOS:
-- Integrate vlidation for phone attr in User: